The Church of Jesus Christ of Latter-day Saints in the Guianas: Humanitarian Efforts

 The Church has conducted 170 humanitarian and development projects in Guyana since 1988.
 Most of these projects have been community projects although emergency response, maternal and newborn care, refugee response, vision care, and wheelchair donations have been provided.
 In 2011, a senior missionary couple was assigned to Georgetown to help the unemployed find sustainable employment.
 Between 2007 and 2012, the value of church humanitarian aid projects was US$18,047,345.
 In May 2019, Close to $1 Million US dollars in food was given to Guyana's Civil Defence Commission (CDC).
 In May 2020, the Civil Defense Commission (CDC) received $20Million worth of food and hygienic supplies from the Church of Jesus Christ of Latter-day Saints to assist those affected by COVID-19.

 Districts and Congregations

-As of Mayy 2025, Guyana had the following districts and congregations:
+As of May 2025, Guyana had the following districts and congregations: